 - The fine line you need to walk with toy breeds, where you need to protect their safety, yet require them to stand on their own four feet and be well-behaved

 - Notorious housebreaking difficulties

-- Suspiciousness, shrillness, and highstrung temperaments in some lines, or when babied or spoiled or not socialized enough or made to behave
+- Suspiciousness, endless yapping, and nasty behavior if acquired from bad parents or when babied or spoiled or not socialized enough or made to behave

 A Chihuahua may not be right for you.